 While the Big Apple was shut out for another week, Let It Be was showing on screens across California, Ohio, Georgia, Pennsylvania and other states, in theaters and drive-ins.
 A week later, it received wider distribution across the U.S.

 May 20 was even more important in England, where the film finally received its proper sendoff, premiering in London and Liverpool with the pomp missing stateside.

 The Let It Be film opens today in Britain with special simultaneous Gala North-South premiere events.
 In the South, crowds surge upon the London Pavilion where guests include Spike Milligan, Mary Hopkin, Julie Felix, Sir Joseph Lockwood, Richard Lester, Simon Dee, Julie Edge and Lulu.
 Not to mention fifty dancing members of the Hare Krishna group and various members of The Rolling Stones and Fleetwood Mac pop groups.
 Most noticeable in the crowd are women no longer involved with The Beatles, John’s ex-wife Cynthia Lennon and, two years after her split from Paul, the actress Jane Asher.
 Before entering the cinema, Spike is playfully pictured by the press, alongside the police, trying to hold back the large excited crowds.

 At the conclusion of its first week at the 1,004-seat cinema, where Let It Be was screened a total of 41 times, the film nets approximately £ 6,229.
 Brian Millwood, on behalf of UA, announces: “We’re happy with the start made by the film.
 It’s by no means the biggest take for the house, but it’s nevertheless good.”

-The film received mixed reviews and has a love-hate relationship with fans as well as the group (probably more hate than love).
+The film received mixed reviews and has endured a love-hate relationship with fans as well as the group.
 But the importance of the film and these sessions in the band’s — and music history (see: Rooftop) — can’t be diminished.